Fall Quarter Granada Dance Performance

 Kota Yamazaki and Mina Nishimura, whose work is strongly rooted in butoh, a form of Japanese dance theatre, are choreographing “Every-Body, No-Body” for the UC Davis Department of Theatre and Dance in the College of Letters and Science.
 Yamazaki and Nishimura are the Granada Artists-in-Residence for fall quarter.
 The new work features graduate and undergraduate students as the performers.

-The performances Thursday through Saturday, Nov.
-29 and 30 and Dec.
-1 at 7 p.m. with a 2 p.m. performance on Dec.
-1 are in the Main Theatre of Wright Hall.
+The performances Thursday through Saturday, Dec.
+6 through 8 at 7 p.m. with a 2 p.m. performance on Dec.
+8 are in the Main Theatre of Wright Hall.

 “’Every-Body, No-Body’ is a slippery and elusive journey that explores a relationship between ‘my bone’ and insubstantial ‘I,’ while dealing with friction and tension between Body as object and every-changing ‘I’-ness,” Nishimura said.